jofmi/collectivo/README.md

 ## Linting

 - To run linting, use: `pnpm lint`
-- To apply linting to all files, use: `pnpm lint:all`
+- To apply linting to all files, use: `pnpm lint:fix`

 ## Formatting

 - To run formatting checks, use: `pnpm format`
-- To apply the formatting to all files, use: `pnpm format:all`
+- To apply the formatting to all files, use: `pnpm format:fix`

 ## Troubleshooting